-After landing you can celebrate your St Albans hot air balloon trip with a traditional Champagne toast, before receiving your flight certificate and retrieval service back to Verulamians Rugby Football Club in the village of London Colney where your adventure started.
+After landing you can celebrate your St Albans hot air balloon trip with a traditional celebratory toast, before receiving your flight certificate and retrieval service back to Verulamians Rugby Football Club in the village of London Colney where your adventure started.

 See St Albans from the sky on this once-in-a-lifetime experience.